 So much for balance, ammarite?

 ^ This position seems like it would be uncomfortable.
-But who knows, maybe this is their way to achieve work-life balance?
+But who knows, maybe this is their way of achieving work-life balance?

 “Honey, I have a business call, but I’d still like to be touching your leg while you work on your laptop so that at least everything is ‘balanced’.”